jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) the completeness and accuracy of the data relied on; and (c) the reliability of all assumptions; and
   (d) the sensitivity of any results to possible deficiencies in the data and assumptions.
-(9) The arm's length amount of consideration is determined by the taxpayer under subsections (6) to (8), and the amount so determined is the arm's length amount for the purposes of subsections (3), (4), and (10), unless— in either of which events the Commissioner determines the amount under subsections (6) to (8) for the purposes of subsections (3), (4), and (10).
+(9) The arm's length amount of consideration is determined by the taxpayer under subsections (6) to (8), and the amount so determined is the arm's length amount for the purposes of subsections (3), (4), and (10), unless—in either of which events the Commissioner determines the amount under subsections (6) to (8) for the purposes of subsections (3), (4), and (10).
   (a) the Commissioner can demonstrate another amount to be a more reliable measure of the arm's length amount; or (b) the taxpayer has not co-operated with the Commissioner in the Commissioner's administration of this section in relation to that taxpayer and the non-cooperation has materially affected the Commissioner in that administration,—
-(10) If— then for all purposes of the application of this Act in relation to the income tax liability for any tax year of the taxpayer (or, if the amount is receivable by the taxpayer, to the obligation of the taxpayer or any other person to make a withholding or deduction from the amount under Part N), an amount equal to the arm's length amount is deemed to be the amount payable (or receivable) by the taxpayer under the compensation adjustment arrangement in substitution for the actual amount.
+(10) If—then for all purposes of the application of this Act in relation to the income tax liability for any tax year of the taxpayer (or, if the amount is receivable by the taxpayer, to the obligation of the taxpayer or any other person to make a withholding or deduction from the amount under Part N), an amount equal to the arm's length amount is deemed to be the amount payable (or receivable) by the taxpayer under the compensation adjustment arrangement in substitution for the actual amount.
   (a) the amount of consideration payable by a taxpayer for an acquisition is less than an arm's length amount or the amount of consideration receivable by the taxpayer for a supply exceeds an arm's length amount (that acquisition or supply being referred to in this subsection as the compensating adjustment arrangement); and
   (b) in the same tax year or in the immediately preceding or succeeding tax year, either—
     (i) an amount of consideration payable by the taxpayer is adjusted down under subsection (3); or